RalfOGit/libgoecharger/README.md

 It provides methods to query and set all defined properties/settings from a go-eCharger wallbox via the local http network api.

 **Warning: The go-eCharger wallbox uses eeprom memory as non-volatile storage.
 This kind of memory supports only a very limited number of write-cycles.
-Therefore you must NEVER repetitively set properties/settings.**
+Therefore you must NEVER repetitively call any of the set accessor methods.**

 The software comes as is.
 No warrantees whatsoever are given and no responsibility is assumed in case of failure or damage being caused to your wallbox.